Frequently Asked Questions

 Student loans are disbursed in two increments with the first half 30 days after the start of the term and the second half at the mid-point of the term.

-If you are a student in a flexible Nicolet My Way Program, funds are disbursed similar to what is mentioned above, but dates will be based on your enrollment period.
+If you are a student in a competency-based program, funds are disbursed like what is mentioned above, but dates will be based on your enrollment period.
 Your specific disbursement dates will be available when you sign into your MyNicolet account and into the financial aid NetPartner.
 If you have any questions, please contact the Financial Aid Office for assistance.

 Will financial aid pay for my books?